SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Nested multi-line comments enable you to comment out large blocks of code quickly and easily, even if the code already contains multi-line comments.

 ..
-TODO: These multiline comments can't be tested by swifttest, because they aren't supported by the REPL.
+TESTME: These multiline comments can't be tested by swifttest, because they aren't supported by the REPL.
    They should be tested manually before release.